Please don't hesitate to get in touch if your questions aren't answered here.

 If you want to do the gravel routes, you should ideally bring a gravel, cyclocross, or “endurance” bike with wider “gravel”-style tires.
 (I will note that I’ve ridden a road bike on many of the gravel routes we’ll be using, but I don’t necessarily endorse this.)

 If you want to ride the road routes, any type of road or gravel/cyclocross/”endurance” bike will work just fine.
+(I would strongly recommend 25mm tires even if you're only riding pavement, however.)

 How fit do I have to be to do this?